 We provide solutions for the global SoC market and we estimate our TAM for SoC system IP solutions is \$1.1 billion in 2020.
-We estimate that our TAM will reach \$3.2 billion by 2026, driven by an increasing number of SoC designs and growing complexity, increasing average selling prices of interconnect IP and IP deployment software and our move deeper into the NoC interface IP market segment.
+We estimate that our TAM will reach \$3.2 billion in 2026, driven by an increasing number of SoC designs and growing complexity, increasing average selling prices of interconnect IP and IP deployment software and our move deeper into the NoC interface IP market segment.
 More specifically, we believe our growth will be driven by technology trends requiring more sophisticated on-chip processing in the automotive, Al/ML, 5G and wireless communications, data center and consumer electronic markets.
 Also, the need for sophisticated SoC system IP products is growing rapidly in order to address the requirements of smaller die size, lower power consumption and higher operation frequency, as well as management of critical net latency in a timely and cost-effective manner.
 As a result, we believe these trends have led to an increased economic benefit of in-licensing commercial semiconductor design IP.

-During 2020, we generated \$31.8 million in revenue, \$2.2 million in cash flows from operating activities, and \$3.3 million in net loss.
+During 2020, we generated \$31.8 million in revenue, which includes in each period revenue recognized pursuant to substantial up front licensing payments due to how we structured certain customer contracts during these periods, \$2.2 million in cash flows from operating activities, and \$3.3 million in net loss.
+We expect to incur further net losses in the short term as we invest in our business.
 As of December 31, 2020, we had Annual Contract Value, which we define for an individual customer agreement as the total fixed fees under the agreement divided by the number of years in the agreement term, of \$37.7 million.
 Since inception, our interconnect IP solutions have been used in over 500 unique SoC Design Starts.
-As of May 31, 2021, we had 160 active semiconductor IP and software licensees in our installed base across multiple applications that are utilizing our SoC system IP solutions in production.
+As of June 30, 2021, we had 166 Active Customers for both IP licensing and software products in our installed base across multiple applications that are utilizing our SoC system IP solutions in production.
+In the first half of 2021 we added 16 new Active Customers.